theOtherLuke/nordlynx-router/webui/readme.md

 #### *2025-05-23*
 I have developed a basic webui using node.js and websockets.
-In the coming weeks I hope to post a working version along with installation instructions.
-I will also be integrating an option to install the webui as part of the `setup-router.sh` script.
+The files have been uploaded along with instructions and a setup script.
+I have also integrated an option to install the webui as part of the `setup-router.sh` script.
 Long weekend here, so I'll probably be working on this a bit.

 ### Features -
 * Pages for status, settings, account, about, and login